Applelo/compotes/docs/guide/collapse.md

 ```

 - `options` (options object): Get options used to init the component
-- `isExpanded` (boolean): If the collapse element is expanded or not
+- `isExpanded` (boolean): Indicates if the collapse element is expanded or not
-- `isCollapsing` (boolean): If the collapse is in his collapsing animation
+- `isCollapsing` (boolean): Indicates if the collapse is currently animating

 ## Events